E15

 How to Fix / Troubleshooting

-Safety: Turn off power before removing covers.
+Safety: Turn off the power before removing covers.

 Steps:

-- Check installation: Ensure the Eldom heater has adequate clearance around it as specified in the manual.
+- Check installation: Ensure the Eldom heater has adequate clearance around it, as specified in the manual.
 Do not enclose it in a sealed cabinet without ventilation.

 - Remove heat sources: Make sure there are no heaters or hot air ducts blowing directly onto the unit.